bak/mongo_populator/README.md

       comment.article = article_ids
     end

-That will create an average of 10 comments for each article.
-Embedded documents are not yet supported.
+That will create an average of 10 related comments for each article.

 Passing a range or array of values will randomly select one.